ILXNAH/ILXNAH.github.io/content/about/_index.md

 & check your motherfxckin' self

-before you check a motherfxcker with grace 😌
+be4 you check a motherfxcker with grace 😌

 ---